Amirali8080/the-wild-oasis/readme.md

 # The Wild Oasis project 🏠

-Built with React Query and Supabase ⚛️
+Built with React Query , React router and Supabase ⚛️

 ## Live preview 📽️
 it's not responsive 😣